marisacasillas/chatterlab/content/courses/MCDR2023/Casillas-MCDR-Winter2023-Syllabus.md

 #### Active attendance as participation

 Active participation simply involves showing up, asking and answering questions, and making comments or otherwise participating in discussion.
 Students do not need to make up active attendance points for excused absences.
+If you have an excused absence to report, please email the TA as soon as possible.

 ### Paper presentations (20% of grade)